-In June 2016, the FASB issued ASU 2016-13, Financial Instruments-Credit Losses (Topic 326) and in April 2019, the FASB issued ASU 2019-04, Codification Improvements to Topic 326, Financial Instruments-Credit Losses, Topic 815, Derivatives and Hedging, and Topic 825, Financial Instruments, which includes codification improvements to Topic 326.
+In June 2016, the FASB issued ASU 2016-13, Financial Instruments-Credit Losses (Topic 326) and subsequently issued amendments to the initial guidance: ASU 2019-04, Codification Improvements to Topic 326, Financial Instruments-Credit Losses, Topic 815, Derivatives and Hedging, and Topic 825, Financial Instruments, and ASU 2019-05, Financial Instruments - Credit Losses: Targeted Transition Relief.
 These updates will require companies to measure and establish reserves for lifetime expected credit losses on many financial assets held at a given reporting date.
 Under the guidance, the methodology for measuring lifetime credit losses will generally shift from an incurred loss model, whereby losses are only recognized once probable and estimable, to a current expected credit loss (CECL) model, whereby losses are recognized upfront based on a future economic forecast.
 Credit losses relating to available-for-sale fixed maturity securities will be recorded through an allowance for credit losses, rather than a write-down of the asset as is currently required, with the amount of the allowance limited to the amount by which fair value is less than amortized cost.
 The length of time an available-for sale fixed maturity security has been held in an unrealized loss position will no longer impact its credit loss determination.
 The standard will take effect for public business entities for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2019.
-While we are still finalizing our analysis of this guidance, we do not expect it to have a material impact on our consolidated financial statements.
+The impact of this guidance and the extent of the impact will depend on, among other things, economic conditions and the composition and credit quality of our financial assets as of the date of adoption.
+While we are still evaluating the impact of this guidance, we do not expect it to have a material impact on our consolidated financial statements.
 This standard will not impact our accounting for insurance claims and claim expenses as these items are not in the scope of this ASU.